 - REST 387D - P2 Medical Ethics and Society

 - SOCI 205 - CC Savage Inequalities

 - SOCI 210 - P2 Crimes and Corporations

 - SPST 420 - Sport Leadership and Ethics

 Completion of an ethics section in the ePortfolio which includes assignments and reflections on the ethics courses taken.
 Includes a final ethics reflection that considers the significance of the minor's ethics and values education for personal and professional life.

 Some freshmen, depending on the requirements of their particular first-year Learning Community, will already have created ePortfolios and may build on this for the ethics minor.
 Other students, including transfer students, may need to create their ePortfolios.
 In either case, students may meet with the program director for the ethics minor or their ethics minor advisor for assistance with this requirement.

 Independent Study Option

-To complete the 12 hour credit elective requirement, you may pursue one independent study course with a member of the Ethics Advisory Committee.
-The course will explore one or more ethics topics related to your chosen major.
+To complete the 12 credit hour elective requirement, a student may pursue one independent study course with a member of the Ethics Advisory Committee.
+The course explores one or more ethics topics related to the student’s chosen major.